netket/netket/docs/api/geometry.md

 ```

 The :mod:`netket.geometry` module contains helper classes to describe the geometry of continuous spaces.
-These objects can be passed to {class}`~netket.hilbert.Particle` and provide utilities such as distance computations.
+These objects can be passed to {class}`~netket.experimental.hilbert.Particle` and provide utilities such as distance computations.

 ```{eval-rst}
 .. autosummary::